-Ancillary treatment (guidelines)
+Ancillary Treatment (guidelines)

-• Persistent neutropenia (neutrophils/granulocytes CTCAE Grade 4 [<0.5 x 109/L]) without fever: These subjects may be started on G-CSF 5 μg/kg/d subcutaneously (SC) until the neutrophil count has reached the local hospital's reference range.
+- Persistent neutropenia (Neutrophils/Granulocytes CTCAE Grade 4 [$<0.5x10^9/L$]) without fever: These subjects may be started on G-CSF 5 μ g/kg/d subcutaneously (SC) until the neutrophil count has reached the local hospital's reference range. - Neutropenia with fever (Neutrophils/Granulocytes CTCAE Grade 3 to 4 [<1x109/L]; fever >38.5°C): Blood cultures will be obtained and the subject started on empiric antibiotics for as long as clinically indicated.
+It is highly recommended that the subject receive G-CSF 5 μ g/kg/day subcutaneously until the neutrophil count has reached the local hospital's reference range with 2 separate measurements, at least 12 hours apart.

-- Neutropenia with fever (neutrophils/granulocytes CTCAE Grade 3 to 4 [<1 x 109/L]; fever >38.5°C): Blood cultures will be obtained and the subject started on empiric antibiotics for as long as clinically indicated.
-It is highly recommended that the subject receive G-CSF 5 μg/kg/d SC until the neutrophil count has reached the local hospital's reference range with 2 separate measurements, at least 12 hours apart. - Severe thrombocytopenia (CTCAE Grade 4 [<25.0 x 109/L]) or bleeding with CTCAE Grade 3 to 4 thrombocytopenia (<50.0 x 109/L): multiple platelet transfusions may be required to maintain platelet count ≥75 x 109/L if clinically indicated to control bleeding.
-Epsilon aminocaproic acid may be given to subjects with mucosal bleeding and platelet count CTCAE Grade 3 to 4. - Severe anemia (Hb CTCAE Grade 3 [<80 x109g/L; 8.0 g/dL; 4.9 mmol/L]): Subjects will be transfused with packed red cells to maintain an Hb value >80 g/L; 8.0 g/dL; 4.9 mmol/L if clinically indicated.
-Treatment with erythropoietin is allowed between study drug administrations for treatment of anemia. - During treatment with denosumab or bisphosphonates, subjects should be administered an oral calcium supplement of 500 mg and 400 IU vitamin D daily. - All label specific instructions for the standard of care hormonal treatment will apply.
-Subjects must be treated according to the local standard of care requirements.
+- Severe thrombocytopenia (CTCAE Grade 4 [<25.0x109/L]) or bleeding with CTCAE Grade 3 to 4 thrombocytopenia (<50.0x109/L): multiple platelet transfusions may be required to maintain platelet count ≥75 x 109/L if clinically indicated to control bleeding.
+Epsilon aminocaproic acid may be given to subjects with mucosal bleeding and platelet count CTCAE Grade 3 to 4. - Severe anemia (Hemoglobin CTCAE Grade 3 [<80x109 g/L; 8.0 g/dL; 4.9 mmol/L]): Subjects will be transfused with packed red cells to maintain Hb value >80 g/L; 8.0 g/dL; 4.9 mmol/L if clinically indicated.
+Treatment with erythropoietin is allowed between study drug administrations for treatment of anemia. - During treatment with denosumab or bisphosphonates, the subjects should be administered an oral calcium supplement of 500 mg and 400 IU vitamin D daily.